Understanding the risks of hot work

-- gas and electric welding and cutting equipment
+- Gas and electric welding and cutting equipment

-- blow lamps and blow torches
+- Blow lamps and blow torches

-- electric or gas hot air guns, heaters or blowers
+- Electric or gas hot air guns, heaters or blowers

-- bitumen and tar boilers
+- Bitumen and tar boilers

-- angle grinders and grinding wheels
+- Angle grinders and grinding wheels

-- brazing and soldering equipment
+- Brazing and soldering equipment

-- any other equipment that can produce a spark, frictional heat or flame.
+- Any other equipment that can produce a spark, frictional heat or flame

 What are the associated risks?

 The use of hot work in any capacity always carries hazards.
 This includes sparks, excessive heat, conduction, flammable gases and swarf.
-Working with any kind of ignition, greatly increases the risk of fire and therefore injury, death and damage to property.
+Working with any kind of ignition greatly increases the risk of fire and therefore injury, death and damage to property.
 Hot work activities may ignite adjacent or unseen material, heat may be conducted away from the working area by metal components and sparks, or hot metal may travel a long distance while retaining the potential to ignite combustible materials.
 Many losses and injuries associated with hot work occur as a result of poor planning, risk assessments, or supervision.
-That’s why it’s so important for you and your staff to fully understand what hot works are and the hazards they impose on their work environment.
+That’s why it’s so important for your clients and their staff to fully understand what hot works are and the hazards they impose on their work environment.

 What procedures and controls do businesses need in place?

-Whilst hot work should be considered a last resource and only authorised where a safer method is unavailable, the good news is that the risks of hot work can be greatly reduced if the correct assessment procedures and controls are in place.
+Whilst hot work should be considered a last resort and only authorised where a safer method is unavailable, the good news is that the risks of hot work can be greatly reduced if the correct assessment procedures and controls are in place.
 This would include:

-- formal procedures – which apply to employees as well as contractors
+- Formal procedures – which apply to employees as well as contractors.

-- the hot work permit- it’s essential that people who are nominated to authorise hot work have experience or training in the associated hazards.
+- The hot work permit - it’s essential that people who are nominated to authorise hot work have experience or training in the associated hazards.
 The hot work permit should be completed and issued based on method statements and fire risk assessment for the works as well as a physical inspection of the work equipment and the area, immediately prior to the work commencing.
-You can learn more about permits in our hot work podcast
+You can learn more about permits in our Hot Work podcast.

-- briefing and training - everyone who is required to sign or abide by the conditions of a permit must receive an appropriate briefing or training
+- Briefing and training - everyone who is required to sign or abide by the conditions of a permit must receive an appropriate briefing or training.

-- spot checks and audits – including completed permits, training records and public liability insurances
+- Spot checks and audits - including completed permits, training records and public liability insurances.

-- managing contractors – checking the competency wherever contractors or sub-contractors are used.
+- Managing contractors - checking the competency wherever contractors or sub-contractors are used.

 The importance of the risk assessment

 Before undertaking any kind of hot work, you should be aware of the importance of a robust risk assessment.
-When reviewing the proposed works, the fire risk assessment should reveal issues that could lead to injury or the likelihood of a damage to equipment or property should a fire occur.
-It’s important to think about should a fire occur, where the fire could spread to, whether there are combustible materials or construction nearby and who else on the premises needs to be notified.
+When reviewing the proposed works, the fire risk assessment should reveal issues that could lead to injury or the likelihood of damage to equipment or property should a fire occur.
+It’s important to think about, should a fire occur, where the fire could spread to, whether there are combustible materials or construction nearby and who else on the premises needs to be notified.
 For more details on how to implement your risk assessment, including information on how to review the works, investigate the work area, and deciding whether it’s safe to proceed, or information about hot work permits, read our ‘Hot Work Operations’ Loss Prevention Standard.

 The criticality of the fire watch

 You should be familiar with the hot work hazards to know when things don’t look quite right.
 Having someone on hand to oversee the hot works is therefore essential.
-That person completing the fire watch must have the confidence and authority to stop work if unsafe conditions develop, be familiar with the fire alarm locations and emergency notification procedures.
+The person completing the fire watch must have the confidence and authority to stop work if unsafe conditions develop, be familiar with the fire alarm locations and emergency notification procedures.
 They should be trained in the use of fire extinguishers or hose reels which are available.
 If the area of work is large, multi-levelled or congested, additional fire watchers may be needed.
 The fire watch doesn’t finish when the hot work ceases, it should be continuous for at least an hour after and subject to intermittent checks thereafter for a period determined by the risk assessment (a minimum of one hour but in many cases can be much longer).